luontola/tdd-mooc/data/2-design.md

 </recommended-reading>

+TODO: keep the feedback cycle in under 1 minute; feedback cycle visualization: (Start) begin changing code—— code complete —— start tests —— tests done —- see results/find out if the code worked (end) —- decide what to do next

 ### Refactoring hell

 If it's been more than a few minutes since the tests last passed, `git reset --hard` and try again using smaller steps.